Dear all,

 * Proper listening

-* Adhere to words given
+* Adherence to words given

-* Keep good track on interpersonal aspect.
+* Keeping a good track of interpersonal aspects.

-T Muralidaran
+T. Muralidaran

 99404 97328